santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 As I mentioned in the landing page and webhook sections above, I recommend registering two applications:

-1. **For the Landing Page:** Azure Marketplace SaaS offers are required to have a landing page, authenticating through Azure Active Directory.
+1. **For the Landing Page:** Commercial marketplace SaaS offers are required to have a landing page, authenticating through Azure Active Directory.
 Register it as described in the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp#option-2-register-and-manually-configure-your-application-and-code-sample).